-In order to increase the likelihood of a successful financing and deployment of the American Centrifuge project and USEC's participation in such project, USEC is engaged with its advisors and certain stakeholders on alternatives for a possible restructuring of its balance sheet.
+In order to address the October 1, 2014 maturity of its $530 million of convertible senior notes and increase the likelihood of a successful financing and deployment of the American Centrifuge project and USEC's participation in such project, USEC is engaged with its advisors and certain stakeholders on alternatives for a possible restructuring of its balance sheet.
 A restructuring of USEC's balance sheet could adversely affect the holders of USEC common stock through dilution or loss in value.
 However, USEC has no assurance regarding the outcome of any discussions USEC pursues with creditors or other key stakeholders.

 - $45.7 million of funding was provided pursuant to the six-month continuing appropriations resolution passed by Congress and signed by the President on September 28, 2012;

-- $44.4 million of funding was provided in March 2013 by DOE transferring the SWU component of LEU that DOE previously acquired from USEC in exchange for the transfer of quantities of USEC’s depleted uranium to DOE.
+- $44.4 million of funding was provided in March 2013 by DOE transferring the separative work unit ("SWU") component of LEU that DOE previously acquired from USEC in exchange for the transfer of quantities of USEC’s depleted uranium to DOE; and